 Take advantage of the stimulus bill

 First, if you haven't already received your stimulus payment from the federal government, make sure that you've provided the IRS with all the information it needs to get you the money that you're owed.
 While the amount of money you'll receive from your stimulus payment won't make up for the paychecks you've lost, this temporary funding will help you stay calm while you plan out the next steps.
+If you need extra cash, check out this convenient website that pays up to $25 per survey.

 File for unemployment